JdeRobot/RoboticsAcademy/_pages/exercises/AutonomousCars/end_to_end_visual_control.md

 #### ii) Combine Circuit Dataset

 <p style="text-align:justify">
 This dataset includes data from all <strong>four circuits</strong> available in the exercise.
-It is intended for advanced model development, enabling students to train models that generalize across all four circuits and handle various driving conditions, including <code class="language-plaintext highlighter-rouge">sharp left and right turns</code>.
+It is intended for advanced model development, enabling students to train models that generalize across all four circuits and handle various driving conditions, including <code class="language-plaintext highlighter-rouge" style="color:white;background:#979797">sharp left and right turns</code>.
 The combined dataset captures a wide range of driving scenarios, including sharp turns, straight paths, and varying circuit complexities.
 We provide an <strong>adjustment dataset</strong> designed to support users in managing diverse driving scenarios, facilitating more experimentation.
 </p>

 ### 2. ☁️ Datasets Downloads

 <p style="text-align:justify">The datasets for the End-to-End Visual Control exercise are hosted on Huggingface under the JdeRobot organization.
-Students can access them using the <code class="language-plaintext highlighter-rouge">load_dataset()</code> method and directly apply them for training and testing their models.
+Students can access them using the <code class="language-plaintext highlighter-rouge" style="color:white;background:#979797">load_dataset()</code> method and directly apply them for training and testing their models.
 Although multiple download options are available, this guide highlights two recommended approaches for retrieving the datasets to a local machine.</p>

 -   [JdeRobot/Follow-Line-Simple-Circuit-Dataset](https://huggingface.co/datasets/JdeRobot/Follow-Line-Simple-Circuit-Dataset)
 -   [JdeRobot/Follow-Line-Combine-Dataset](https://huggingface.co/datasets/JdeRobot/Follow-Line-Combine-Dataset)